Top 10 highest paid professional cyclists in 2026

 Two-time Tour de France winner Jonas Vingegaard earns €5 million at Team Visma | Lease a Bike, placing him third overall.

-What about Van der Poel and Vingegaard?
+What about Van der Poel and Van Aert?

-Just below him are three riders on €4 million: world champion Mathieu van der Poel (Alpecin-Deceuninck), Wout van Aert (Team Visma | Lease a Bike) and Primož Roglič (Red Bull–BORA–hansgrohe).
+Just below him are three riders on €4 million: world champion Mathieu van der Poel (Alpecin-Premier Tech), Wout van Aert (Team Visma | Lease a Bike) and Primož Roglič (Red Bull–BORA–hansgrohe).

 Roglič’s high-profile transfer from Jumbo-Visma to Red Bull in late 2023 was one of the biggest moves of the decade, cementing his place among the sport’s top earners.